-Notification of any changes to the composition of committee (i.e. reconstitution or resignation) should be made in writing to the GRD committee and the Associate Dean of Graduate Studies.
-All changes to the composition of committee once formally approved should be approved by the GRD committee and the Associate Dean of Graduate Studies in the College of Liberal Arts and Social Sciences.
+Notification of any changes to the composition of committee (i.e., reconstitution or resignation) should be made in writing to the GRD committee and the Associate Dean of Graduate Studies in the College of Liberal Arts and Social Sciences.
+All changes to the composition of committee once formally approved should be approved by the GRD committee and the Associate Dean of Graduate Studies in the College of Liberal Arts and Social Arts and Social Sciences.